 With solo travel on the rise, Whistler has stepped up its game to make sure those arriving with just their suitcase (and maybe a pair of skis or bike) are welcomed and accommodated.
 Cue the opening of Canada’s first pod hotel on August 9, 2018, Pangea Pod Hotel.
 Situated in the heart of the Village, Pangea features well designed boutique sleeping pods, secure equipment storage, and multiple social spaces – including a rooftop patio – where guests can meet other pod goers and share a craft beer or two.

-Other solo-friendly options include the 55-bed youth hostel run by Hostelling International, located in the Cheakamus Crossing neighborhood, a 10-minute drive north of Whistler Village.
+Other solo-friendly options include the 55-bed youth hostel run by Hostelling International, located in the Cheakamus Crossing neighborhood, a 10-minute drive south of Whistler Village.
 Within walking distance you’ll find Whistler’s iconic Train Wreck hike, craft breweries, axe throwing, and boutique shopping, food and coffee options.

 Although solo travelers in Whistler normally end up joining a likeminded crew, here are our top five year-round recommendations for those seeking some quality time on their own: